How Slot Machines Really Work: RTP, Volatility, and Odds Explained

 • Mathematical

-• Unaffected by session length or behavior
+• Unaffected by timing, session length, or player behavior

 RTP does not mean:

-• You’ll get 96% back
+• You will get 96% of your money back

 • Losses are limited